Judge blocks Indiana's near-total abortion ban - KESQ

 It also allows exceptions for some abortions if the pregnancy was a result of rape or incest during the first 10 weeks post-fertilization.

-Under the law, abortion clinics are no longer state-licensed facilities and cannot provide abortions.
-The law requires all abortions be performed in a licensed hospital or an ambulatory outpatient surgical center majority owned by a licensed hospital.
+The law eliminates abortion clinics as state-licensed facilities and requires all abortions be performed in a licensed hospital or an ambulatory outpatient surgical center majority owned by a licensed hospital.

+SB 1 was passed by lawmakers in a special session in August, making Indiana the first state to pass a restrictive law against the procedure since Roe v.
+Wade was overturned in June.

+Plaintiffs argue that the abortion ban violates the Indiana constitution’s right to privacy and equal privileges protections.

 The-CNN-Wire